filetto1991/filetto1991/README.md

 I create reliable, efficient, educational tooling to help the InfoSec community grow and learn together.
 I believe in open collaboration—feedback, contributions, and discussions are always welcome!

-💬 Let’s connect on LinkedIn or drop me a line at filippo.maestri91@gmail.com
+💬 Let’s connect on LinkedIn or drop me an email:
 *   **LinkedIn:** [https://www.linkedin.com/in/filippo-maestri]
 *   **Email:** [filippo.maestri91@gmail.com]